Coordinating Charitable Donations with Leontief Preferences: Spending dynamics converging to equilibrium

-The proof will proceed in two steps: First, we will show that the amount an arbitrary agent wants to redistribute converges to 0.
-Then, we will conclude that this can only be the case if the dynamics converges to the equilibrium distribution.
-All proofs of auxiliary lemmas are deferred to \Cref{app: dynamics-leontief}.
-For the first step, we define a real-valued function $\Phi$ on the set of strategy-vectors, such that, whenever some agent deviates to a best response, $\Phi$ strictly increases. \footnote{ The definition of $\Phi$ is inspired by the definition of \emph{ordinal potential functions}, which were originally introduced to prove the existence of pure strategy Nash equilibria in congestion games \citep{Rose73a,MoSh96a} and have since then been widely used to prove convergence to equilibrium \citep[e.g.,][]{milchtaich1996congestion,milchtaich2000generic,milchtaich2004social}.
-However, an ordinal potential function increases whenever a player plays a better response, whereas our $\Phi$ increases only when a player plays a best response.
+We define a real-valued function $\Phi$ on the set of strategy vectors such that, whenever some agent deviates to a best response, $\Phi$ strictly increases. \footnote{ The definition of $\Phi$ is inspired by the definition of \emph{ordinal potential functions}, which were originally introduced to prove the existence of pure strategy Nash equilibria in congestion games \citep{Rose73a,MoSh96a} and have since then been widely used to prove convergence to equilibrium \citep[e.g.,][]{Milc96b,Milc00a,Milc04a}.
+However, an ordinal potential function increases whenever a player plays a \emph{better} response, whereas our $\Phi$ increases only when a player plays a \emph{best} response.
 In fact, the game we consider does not admit an ordinal potential function, as there can be cycles of better responses.

-\citet{voorneveld2000best} defines a \emph{best-response potential function}, which is maximized whenever a player plays a best response; our $\Phi$ increases when a player plays a best response, but we do not know if it is maximized.
+\citet{Voor00a} defines a \emph{best-response potential function}, which is maximized whenever a player plays a best response; our $\Phi$ increases when a player plays a best response, but we do not know if it is maximized.

 Note that Nash welfare need \emph{not} monotonically increase for best-response sequences. }

 Note that $\Phi$ is well-defined, as $\delta(x)=0$ implies $\delta_i(x)=0$ for all $i\in N$, and $x\in A_i$ implies $v_{i,x}>0$.